b3-exmo/b3-exmo.github.io/docs/Doctrines/Word of Wisdom/WoW Interpretations.md

 &nbsp;

-That's such a vague, cowardly way to say "I dunno.
-We won't comment on cola under the heading 'cola,' but if something is bad, then it's bad.
+That's such a vague, cowardly way to say "I dunno. [[No-official-stance|We won't comment]] on cola under the heading 'cola,' but if something is bad, then it's bad.
 Hope that helps."
 It doesn't tell us anything.

 In the above example from Bishop Featherstone, two interpretations came *from the same source material*.
 Featherstone gets to talk about it in general conference, though, and he outranks some plebeian ward bishop.
 The bulletin itself will confirm your bias that "cola is bad," or it will confirm your bias that "there is no official position."
 Clear and decisive, just how God intended His prophetic spokesman to be. 👍